LoveMig6334/Ai-Crop-Land-Used/README.md

 2. **Run the forecasting model**:
    - Execute all cells in the notebook
    - The model will train on historical data and generate predictions
-   - Results will be saved as visualizations and text files in the `forecast_price` directory
+   - Results will be saved as visualizations and text files in the `forecast_price` directory organized by model type

 3. **Compare model results**:
    ```bash